discord-haskell/discord-haskell/README.md

 This library was originally forked from [discord.hs](https://github.com/jano017/Discord.hs).
-After rewriting the gateway/rest loops and extending the types I think it makes far more sense to present this library as separate form the source.
+After rewriting the gateway/rest loops and extending the types I think it makes more sense to present this library as separate form the source.
 The apis are not compatible.

 ## TO DO

 In roughly the order I'm working on them:

-- Add means of killing gateway/rest threads
 - Double check the REST request ADT matches the API
 - Add      [Activity object](https://discordapp.com/developers/docs/topics/gateway#activity-object) for PresenceInfo in the Event ADT
 - Add neat [permission adt](https://discordapp.com/developers/docs/topics/permissions) handling